alamedyang/magedocs/docs/entity_types.md

 In the MGE, character entities will default to their idle animation regardless of the tile that was placed Tiled.
 (I.e. if you use a "walking animation" tile for the entity on the Tiled map, the entity will appear to be walking in Tiled, but not within the MGE.)

-Character entities will face the north by default, but if the tile placed has been [assigned to a NSEW direction and a purpose](entity_management_system), the entity will instead face the direction associated with that tile's assignment.
+Character entities will face the north by default, but if the tile placed has an animation that has been [assigned to a NSEW direction and a purpose](entity_management_system), the entity will instead face the direction associated with that tile's assignment.